amchelle/amchelle.github.io/_posts/2023-01-13-classic-sourdough.md

 After 30 minutes, mix the salt into the dough.
 Don't try to over knead it, just until you don't feel salt on your fingers when you touch the dough.

-At this time, get the temperature of your dough.
+At this time, get the temperature of your dough with a [thermometer](https://amzn.to/3Hnvlaw).
 It will be a little warmer since you have just worked it with your hands.

 Cover dough and let sit for 30 mins.